suryansh-sinha/AlexNet-CIFAR10/README.md

 # Training
 I have trained the model with data having `batch_size=32`, `learning_rate=0.001` and have used the `Adam` optimizer.
 This was done to improve the performance of the model since I don't powerful hardware to train it locally on my machine.

-The model has an accuracy of 71% on the test dataset when trained on 25 epochs.
-Will train it for more epochs and update here.
+The model has an accuracy of 76% on the test dataset when trained on 50 epochs.